pks9862728888/Movie_trailer_website_generator/README.md

 * Fixed display problem caused when story_lines are of different lengths.

 ## Vulnerabilities and fixes
-If new movie/Tv_series data is to be shown then sometimes the trailer posters might not align themselves properly in grid, especially if their story_line is less than 136 characters.
+If new movie/Tv_series data is to be shown then sometimes the trailer posters might not align themselves properly in grid, especially if their story_lines are of different lengths(such as one `single-line story_line` and the other `multi-line story_line`).

-To ensure all the trailers align perfectly, the minimum length of characters of movie/Tv_series story_line should be at least 136 characters.
+To ensure all the trailers align perfectly, the minimum length of characters of movie/Tv_series story_line should be at least 136 characters(*I have taken it as minimum number of characters*).
 However if the story_line is greater than 136 characters, then the exceeding characters are truncated.

 ## References:
 1. [Python Foundation Nanodegree Udacity](https://in.udacity.com/course/python-foundation-nanodegree--nd002-inpy)